 Where a child attends more than one setting, consideration should be given to sharing of record keeping across settings, to assist with any Test & Protect process.
 Any records should be managed in way which is consistent with the requirements of GDPR.

 It is important to continue to ensure that mealtimes are a relaxed and enjoyable time where children can socialise, while implementing practical approaches to prevent the spread and control of infection.

 Staff should follow usual good hygiene practices when preparing or serving food or assisting children with packed lunches.
 There is no need for additional PPE at meal and snack times.

-ELC providers may wish to consider the following potential approaches to minimising interaction between groups at dining times and dealing with associated logistical issues.
-Arrangements in each setting may depend on whether food is being prepared on the premises and if the children normally eat inside a shelter or in an open outdoor space.
-You may wish to consider:
+ELC providers may wish to consider the following potential approaches to managing at dining times and dealing with associated logistical issues.
+(Arrangements in each setting may depend on whether food is being prepared on the premises.)

 - maximising the use of the outdoor environment for dining